maker-guru/Itho-control/README.md

 	sudo apt-get install python-dev
 	git clone https://github.com/adafruit/Adafruit_Python_DHT
 	cd Adafruit\_Python\_DHT && sudo python setup.py install

+For MQTT the paho library is required.
+This libary can be installed with
+	pip install paho-mqtt

 Starting at boot
 A systemd service is used to let program run when the pi boots.
 Copy file fanctl.service (as su) to /etc/systemd/system/fanctl.service.
 After copying the service can be start/stopped with